 6-8 Anice flowers

-3/4 cup dried ginger powder
+3/4 cup dried ginger powder-more if you love ginger.

 Dry roast all ingredients except the dried ginger powder and the nutmeg in a pan, preferably cast iron on low heat until you can smell the spices heating up and releasing their oils, about 5 mins.
 Remove them to a plate and allow them to cool down.
 Once they are cool to the touch grind into very fine powder in coffee or spice grinder.
 Now add the grated nutmeg and the dried ginger powder Mix well and store in airtight jar.